mikhail-nikolskiy/opencv-wiki/Tengine-based-acceleration.md

 ## Compiling Tengine from source

 To compile OpenCV on Android with Tengine support you need to have Android NDK r14 or newer.
-To cross-compile OpenCV for ARM Linux you need to install the following packages:
+To cross-compile OpenCV+Tengine for ARM Linux you need to install the following packages:

 ```
 sudo apt install g++-arm-linux-gnueabihf # for 32-bit ARM